-The National Credit Act 34 of 2005 (“NCA”) requires that if you are selling your shares or assets in a company to a purchaser, and you have structured the sale such that:
+The National Credit Act 34 of 2005 (“NCA”) requires that, if you are selling your shares or assets in a company to a purchaser, and you have structured the sale such that:

 you must be licensed as a credit provider in terms of the NCA.
 A failure to register as a credit provider and hold a license in terms of the NCA will deem the transaction, including any security you may have, as void and unenforceable and you will not be able to recover the outstanding balance from the purchaser.

 This is a requirement whether you as the seller (who by virtue of the transaction becomes a Lender) are merely a once-off seller (for example the seller of shares in your company) or a seasoned lender.
 A failure to hold a license at the time a loan is advanced (i.e. at the time the sale agreement is entered into on the deferred payment terms) will render the loan (or the sale agreement) and all security, void and unenforceable.
-This was the outcome in the Supreme Court of Appeal judgement held on 28 September 2018 in Du Bruyn NO & others v Karsten (929/2017) ZASCA 143.
+This was the outcome in the Supreme Court of Appeal judgement held on the 28th of September 2018 in Du Bruyn NO & others v Karsten (929/2017) ZASCA 143.

-Robyn has a BA LLB (cum laude) and was admitted as an attorney in 2011 after having completed her articles at ENS.
+Robyn has a BA LLB (Cum Laude) and was admitted as an attorney in 2011 after having completed her articles at ENS.
 She advanced to senior associate level in ENS’ corporate department before moving to Deloitte and then Coast to Coast Capital.
 Robyn joined Caveat in 2020 and specialises in M&A and banking and finance work.

 * For Robyn’s insights on deferred payment sales (including those where interest is not charged to the purchaser), read her article here.